gercenio/thechamaapp_test/README.md

 # thechamaapp_test
-This Application is composition of Test Developer into user case of The Chama App
+This Application is composition of WebApi At HGM - Consultores